Lane Departure Accident Prevention in Foggy Conditions: A Prior-Guided Dynamic Feature Fusion Transformer Framework for Real-Time Lane Detection: Experiments

 \subsubsection{Results on FoggyCULane}

 We compared our method with other advanced lane detection methods on the FoggyCULane dataset.
-As shown in the Table \ref{table_FoggyCULane_result}, our method consistently achieved the best performance across various scenarios, including Normal, Crowded, shadow, No line, Arrow, Night and Curve.
-Additionally, our model achieved the highest overall F1 score of 79.81,which achieves a 0.81\% improvement over the best alternative method.
+As shown in the Table \ref{table_FoggyCULane_result}, our method consistently achieved the best performance across various scenarios.
+Additionally, our model achieved the highest overall F1 score of 79.85,which achieves a 0.72\% improvement over the best alternative method.